 I know: in this day and age, it can seem kind of antiquated to have to use a print portfolio.
-But even though you have an online portfolio (and you do right?) you’d better plan to show up for interviews with a print portfolio, ready to show off your work.
-Here’s what you need:
+But even though you have an online portfolio (and you do right?) you’d better plan to show up for interview with a print portfolio, ready to show off your work.

 Even better if it has a binder on the inside.
 The binder is for “archival pages,” which are essentially page protectors that you can slip paper samples of your work into (kind of like a photo album).

 If you have print pieces, slip these right in the archival pages.
 If you have digital pieces, print them out at the highest quality you can and add them, too.
 You may have to hit a print shop to ge the quality you want.

 Be as thorough as possible about putting work in your print portfolio.
 It can be easy to just upload images to your website and neglect to add them to your print portfolio.
 But just imagine being in an interview without a computer and wanting to reference a piece of work…that you have on your site and not in your hand.

 And that strategic order should depend entirely on who you’re showing it to.
 If you have a few specific pieces you want to make sure a prospective employer sees, you don’t want to waste time flipping past pages and pages of non-applicable work, right?
 That’s the #1 print portfolio mistake that copywriters make—and it can cost you the job.

-Your turn!
+Your Turn!
 How have you put together your print portfolio?
 Let us know in the comments!